-This contest is open to filmmakers of all ages and levels of experience who reside, work, or attend school or university in the state of Georgia.
+This contest is open to filmmakers of all ages and levels of experience who reside, work, or attend school in the state of Georgia.

-- Film must include 5 seconds of black screen both at the beginning and end, which will not count toward the film’s total running time.
+Filmmust be at least 30 seconds and no more than 1 minute 30 seconds in length, including credits Filmmust include 5 seconds of blackscreen both at the beginning and end, which will not count toward the film’s total running time.

 - Film and completed submission form must be submitted electronically using FilmFreeway.com. filmfreeway.com/festival/RippleEffectFilmProject

 - High definition videos are strongly encouraged (1280x720 or 1920x1080).
 Suggested frame rates are 24fps (23.98) or 30fps (29.97).